top of page

 The Conference Story

-"I think that [THIS ORGANIZATION] should [blah, blah, blah]."
+"I think that [THIS ORGANIZATION] should [FILL BLANK with COMPLAINT]."

 Why Less is More Works